 A structured approach to identify the process should be used to determine the root cause.

-Identification is the initial step in the Corrective and preventive process, which involves defining the specific problem and source information.
-Do documentation of available evidence for further use throughout the investigation process.
+Identification is the initial step in the Corrective and preventive process, which involves defining a specific problem and source of information.
+There is a requirement to do documentation of available evidence for further use throughout the investigation process.

-CAPA shall be initiated After getting a source of information ( Internal input (Internal audit), External input (Customer complaint) with the CAPAs source), change control, deviation, incident report, product recall, man, machine, Process method, Materials, and environmental.
+CAPA shall be initiated After getting a source of information, it may be ( Internal input (Internal audit), External input (Customer complaint) with the CAPAs source), change control, deviation, incident report, product recall, man, machine, Process method, Materials, and environmental.

 QA Head review for CAPA to determine what action has to take.